Student Handbook

 Students must pay the corresponding programme fee (if any) according to the published payment schedule on the programme information page.
 No refunds are given after payment for admissions unless the candidate is not enrolled in the programme.
 More details are available in the student agreement that can be reviewed when enrolling in the programme.

-The programme is conducted in the official languages of the International Judo Federation (IJF): English, French, Russian and Spanish.
-In addition to the mentioned languages the programme is also available in Arabic, Japanese, Georgian, Hungarian, Portuguese, Turkish, Polish, Slovakian, Serbian and Azerbaijan.
+The programme is conducted in the following languages: Arabic, Azeri, Chinese, English, French, Georgian, Hungarian, Japanese, Polish, Portuguese, Russian, Serbian, Slovakian, Spanish and Turkish.
 The IJF Academy extends the number of languages according to the need expressed by the National Judo Federation.

 Judo Instructor